Consistency of Bayesian inference of resolved phylogenetic trees

-In the phylogenetic setting, if $\pi$ is any of the usual non-zero priors on binary phylogenetic trees (e.g. the uniform (PDA) distribution, or the Yule distribution), then condition (C1) is satisfied.
+In the phylogenetic setting, if $\pi$ is any of the usual non-zero priors on binary phylogenetic trees (e.g. the uniform (`proportional to distinguishable arrangements' or PDA) distribution, or the Yule distribution), then condition (C1) is satisfied.
 If we take the usual exponential prior on branch lengths then condition (C2) is satisfied.
-For all Markov processes on trees condition (C3) holds (the nonzero condition holds since in any tree with positive length pendant edges all site patterns have a strictly positive probability).
-Finally, for all models for which identifiability holds (eg. the GTR model or any submodel down to the most restrictive the Jukes-Cantor 1969 model) condition (C4) holds (see e.g. \cite{ste}; a specific lower bound on $d$ for the 2-state symmetric model is provided via Lemma 7.3 of \cite{ste2}).
+For all Markov processes on trees, condition (C3) holds (the nonzero condition holds, since in any tree with pendant edges of positive lengths all site patterns have a strictly positive probability).
+Finally, for all models for which identifiability holds (e.g. the general time-reversible (GTR) model or any submodel down to the highly restrictive Jukes-Cantor model) condition (C4) holds (see e.g. \citet{ste}; a specific lower bound on $d$ for the two-state symmetric model is provided via lemma 7.3 of \citet{ste2}).

 Now, suppose we are given a sequence ${\bf u} = (u_1,\ldots, u_k) \in U^k$ generated i.i.d. by some unknown pair $(a, \theta)$ and we wish to identify the discrete parameter ($a$) from ${\bf u}$ given prior densities on $A$ and the continuous parameters.
-The {\em Maximum a-Posteriori} (MAP) estimator selects the element $b \in A$ that maximizes the posterior probability of $b$ given ${\bf u}$ -- that is, it maximizes $\pi(b) \EE_{\theta'}[\PP({\bf u}| b, \theta')]$, where:
+The {\em maximum a-posteriori} (MAP) estimator selects the element $b \in A$ that maximizes the posterior probability of $b$ given ${\bf u}$ -- that is, it maximizes $\pi(b) \EE_{\theta'}[\PP({\bf u}| b, \theta')]$, where:

-is the probability of generating the sequence of i.i.d. observations $(u_1, \ldots, u_k)$ from underlying parameters $(b, \theta')$, and where $\EE_{\theta'}$ refers to expectation with respect to the prior probability distribution on $\Theta(b)$.
+which is the probability of generating the sequence of i.i.d. observations $(u_1, \ldots, u_k)$ from the underlying parameters $(b, \theta')$, and where $\EE_{\theta'}$ refers to taking expectation with respect to the prior probability distribution on $\Theta(b)$.